River's End (1940 film)

-River's End is a 1940 American Western film directed by Ray Enright and starring Dennis Morgan, Elizabeth Inglis and George Tobias.
-It is an adaptation of the 1919 novel The River's End by James Oliver Curwood which had previously been made into 1920 and 1930 films.
-It is also known by the alternative title of Double Identity.
+River's End is a 1940 American Western film directed by Ray Enright and starring Dennis Morgan, Elizabeth Inglis (credited as Elizabeth Earl) and George Tobias.
+It is an adaptation of the 1919 novel The River's End by James Oliver Curwood, which had previously been made into 1920 and 1930 films.
+It is also known by the alternative title, Double Identity.

-The film is a Northern in which a Royal Canadian Mounted Police officer tracks an escaped convict, only to subsequently try to clear his name.
+The film is a Northern in which a Royal Northwest Mounted Police officer tracks an escaped convict, but eventually believes in his innocence.

 The film's sets were designed by the art director Esdras Hartley.